 'Issuer-sponsored' shares are holdings that have been purchased or allocated through a share registry.
 Unlike 'broker-sponsored' shares, which are bought through a broker and held under a 'HIN', issuer-sponsored shares are held under a 'Shareholder Reference Number' (SRN).

-If you wish to sell any issuer-sponsored holdings through Selfwealth (or simply add them to your Selfwealth portfolio), you will need to complete our Issuer Holdings Transfer Form.
+If you wish to sell any issuer-sponsored ASX holdings through Selfwealth (or simply add them to your Selfwealth portfolio), you will need to complete our Issuer Sponsored Transfer form (attached at the bottom of this page)

-You can find a copy of the form using this link, or by clicking Settings > Documents and Forms on the Selfwealth website.
+You can also find a copy of the form by clicking Account Settings > Documents in the Selfwealth web app.
+Account settings can be accessed by clicking on your profile icon in the top right hand corner.

 Completing the Issuer Holdings Transfer Form